angusmoore/Matte.jl/docs/src/r02-input-elements.md

 end
 ```

-Now, when users make a selection of a group in the first `select`, the options in the second
+Now, when users make a selection of a group in the first `selector`, the options in the second
 select will reflect that choice.

-This pattern can be applied to create complex chains of dependent `select`s.
+This pattern can be applied to create complex chains of dependent `selector`s.

 ## Dates and times